-Today, data is the most important asset in a company.
-While a decade ago it was sufficient to keep data on PCs, the amount of data and its importance has increased enormously.
-From sales, production and warehousing to shipping, companies today are largely digitalized.
+Data is at the heart of every business today.
+While only ten years ago it was sufficient to simply store data on PCs, both the volumes of data and their importance have increased enormously.
+From sales and production to warehousing and shipping, all areas of business are now largely digitized.

 The basis for almost every IT project and for an efficiently and securely functioning IT infrastructure is the implementation of an IT sizing.

-We record your requirements and carry out an as-is analysis before the IT sizing.
-In this way, existing resources can continue to be used in the planning and configuration of the new IT infrastructure and can be optimally integrated into the new IT infrastructure, taking into account the planned service life.
+We record your requirements and carry out an as-is analysis before IT sizing.
+In this way, when planning and configuring the new IT infrastructure, existing resources can continue to be used and optimally integrated into the new IT infrastructure, taking into account the planned useful life.

-According to the needs and requirements, the selection and configuration of the following things are part of an IT sizing:
+According to the needs and requirements, the selection and configuration of the following items are among the contents of an IT sizing: